Mitch Haniger Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.8 K/9, which ranks 25th in the league.
+- The Brewers pitching staff is 25th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Brewers have a 3.53 team ERA that ranks seventh among all MLB pitching staffs.
+- The Brewers have the fifth-ranked team ERA across all MLB pitching staffs (3.53).

-- Brewers pitchers combine to surrender 34 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Brewers pitchers combine to allow 36 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- Burnes makes the start for the Brewers, his seventh of the season.
-He is 3-1 with a 4.01 ERA and 27 strikeouts in 33 2/3 innings pitched.
+- Rea gets the start for the Brewers, his fifth of the season.
+He is 0-2 with a 4.79 ERA and 18 strikeouts in 20 2/3 innings pitched.

-- The right-hander's most recent time out was on Saturday against the Los Angeles Angels, when he went six innings, surrendering one earned run while giving up five hits.
+- In his last time out on Sunday against the Los Angeles Angels, the right-hander tossed five innings, giving up two earned runs while surrendering three hits.

+- The 32-year-old has amassed a 4.79 ERA and 7.8 strikeouts per nine innings in four games this season, while giving up a batting average of .208 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.